Prabudha-start/Prabudha-start/README.md

 ## The short version

-I spent eight years writing the words that sell things: landing pages, SEO briefs, ad copy, brand voice guides, mostly for interior design and construction companies.
+I spent eight years writing the words that sell things: landing pages, SEO briefs, ad copy, brand voice guides, worked with e-com companies, agencies, interior design company, ed-tech & start-ups.
 I got very good at explaining why a campaign should work.

 What I was never asked to do was prove it worked, with the actual numbers.
-So a while back I started fixing that gap myself: Python, SQL, Power BI, and the habit of asking "where's the data for that" before I trust a marketing claim, including my own past ones.
+So a while back I started fixing that gap myself through Python, SQL, Power BI, and the habit of asking "where's the data for that" before I trust a marketing claim, including my own past ones.

 I'm not rebranding as someone I'm not.
 I still think in headlines and hooks.
 I've just added a second toolkit for testing whether those headlines are backed by anything real.

-**Right now I'm looking for:** Marketing Analyst, Marketing Strategist, or Business Analyst roles in Bengaluru, where the content-and-numbers combination is actually the point, not a stretch.
+**Right now I'm looking for:** Marketing Analyst, Marketing Strategist, or Business Analyst roles in Bengaluru or remote, where the content and numbers combine to actually make a difference in decisions and the outcome.

 <br>

 ## What I'm building right now

 **Content Performance Intelligence**
-A 650-record synthetic B2B SaaS content dataset, built to answer one question: what content should a company actually make more of, and why.
+- A 650-record synthetic B2B SaaS content dataset, and the analysis should answer what content a company should actually make more of, and why.
 Working through it in Python, Pandas, and Power BI.

 <br>